M7onks/-the-future-is-now-/README.md

 Ressources
 I obviously heavily relied on some of the code of the Code Institut's "Love Running" project.
 Also I would like thank my Mentor Sheryl and the Tutor Support team for their patience and for providing excellent help.
-Also, I found a website called w3school (https://www.w3schools.com/), which was able to answer a very important question.
+Also, I found a websites (https://www.w3schools.com/ and https://alvarotrigo.com/), which was able to answer very important questions.
 And finally, I also sometimes referred to a book called "HTML & CSS for dumies".